How to Collect Medical Records

 Client John Doe SSN: xxx-xx-xx Account No.: xxxxxxxxxx Date of Birth: xx-xx-xxxx Date of Injury: xx-xx-xxxx Dates of Service: xx-xx-xxxx

-- The letter should include a HIPPA release form which should include the patient’s signature and a date.
+- The letter should include a HIPAA release form which should include the patient’s signature and a date.
 If the patient is deceased or a minor, a legally appropriate individual, such as the parent, personal representative of the estate, or legal guardian, should sign the request.
 (Please note that typically HIPPA authorizations are valid for one year unless noted otherwise)

 If you are requesting records and bills in Maryland, add the following language to your request – it seems to get the request a little quicker: